Vogelmensch/scanner/paper/scanner-paper.typ

 ) <compare-and-fill>

-== Iterate <iterate>
+== Repeat until we're stuck <iterate>

 To solve the problem, all we have to do now is applying `compare_and_fill` to all pairs of depths and sub-arrays iteratively until we found a solution, see @fill-loop.
 But how do we know whether we found a valid solution?
 Consider the call to `update_sensor_data` in @compare-and-fill.
 With this call, all relevant input values are being updated after an assignment of `FULL` to a cell.
 Thus, when a valid solution has been found, the entire input has to be zero.
 This is the exact condition we need to check in order to find a valid assignment.
 If, at one point, all cell-entries have been assigned to either `FULL` or `EMPTY`, and simultaneously, not all inputs are zero, then the assignment that has been found is invalid.

  However, by simply calling `compare_and_fill` repeatedly, we are not guaranteed to find a solution.
 This is due to the fact that `compare_and_fill` does not guarantee to fill out all cells.
 At some point during the iteration, we may get stuck.

 This is where we introduce back our exhaustive search approach.
-Should we, at some point during the execution of @fill-loop, get stuck (i.e. no value has been altered during one iteration), we assign one cell of value `UNASSIGNED` by force, and then continue the loop. @search shows the relevant code: if, at some point during the execution of @fill-loop, the matrix does not change, and there are still `UNASSIGNED` cells left, we assign both values, `EMPTY` and `FULL`, to this cell sequentially.
+Should we, at some point during the of `fill_loop()`, get stuck (i.e. no value has been altered during one iteration), we assign one cell of value `UNASSIGNED` by force, and then continue the loop. @search shows the relevant code: if, at some point during the execution of `fill_loop()`, the matrix does not change, and there are still `UNASSIGNED` cells left, we assign both values, `EMPTY` and `FULL`, to this cell sequentially.

-Notice line 10 of @search: As soon as we have to rely on exhaustive search, we are not guaranteed that a valid solution is unique.
+Notice line 12 of @search: As soon as we have to rely on exhaustive search, we are not guaranteed that a valid solution is unique.
 Thus, we have to
 1. Search among all possible assignments of `UNASSIGNED` variables, and
 2. Keep track how many solutions have been found.
 In @search, this is done with the `int`-valued variable `solutions_found`.
 We do not accept multiple solutions, which is why we immediately exit the program as soon as two solutions have been found.